cheenamalhotra/msi-netcore-sample/README.md

-# Sample Console App to test MSI Authentication with .Net Core App
+# Sample Console App to test MSI Authentication with .Net Core 2.1+

 This sample application can be used to test MSI Authentication from an **"Identity"** enabled Azure Resource.
 The application code acquires Access Token by making `HttpWebRequest` call to target Azure Services, and then creates `SqlConnection` instance with the access token acquired.